meal-planner/server/README.md

   ```

 It will create new app on Heroku and add `heroku` remote to the repository.

-After that deployment can be don with a simple push:
+After that deployment can be done with a simple push:
   ```
   git push heroku master
   ```

 Configure all required environment variables with `heroku config:set VARIABLE_NAME=VALUE`

 See [.env.dist](https://github.com/meal-planner/server/blob/master/.env.dist) file for the list of used environment variables.